Here is the last in our transportation series – All Things Train! We looked at electric trains, diesel trains and of course steam trains!

-Colouring isn’t F’s favourite activity right now but he did agree to colour in this picture of a modern train.
+Coloring isn’t F’s favorite activity right now but he did agree to color in this picture of a modern train.
 He chose brown!

 Electric Train Papercraft

 This craft was a joint effort!
-We used the press-out pieces from the book Things That Go and F coloured in the three train cars.
-I coloured in some of the other details like the electrical connectors (using my silver Sharpie), the roofs and the bases.
+We used the press-out pieces from the book Things That Go and F colored in the three train cars.
+I colored in some of the other details like the electrical connectors (using my silver Sharpie), the roofs and the bases.
 Then I got to construct them and F got to play with them!